villagehiker/templer/examples/casestudy/readme.md

 In summary:

 * The Configuration file manages the overall settings for the website.
-The configuration file can include global variables, such organization name and paths to folders.
+The configuration file includes global variables, such as organization name and paths to folders.
 * Template layout files use HTML to define the appearance of the website.
 A website design can use one or more template files.
 The Village Hiker site uses one.
 * Include files contain information Templer can include on multiple pages.
 Changing information in an include file changes that information wherever Templer includes the file.
 Village Hiker uses these files for setting featured articles, external links and advertising content on individual pages.
 * Content files contain articles to display as webpages.
 These can be written in HTML, Markdown or other formatting languages.